 To bake the premade stromboli, remove it from the refrigerator 15 minutes before baking it.
 Then place it in a preheated oven and bake it for 20 minutes.

-Serve salsa verde chicken stromboli as an appetizer with a side of salsa verde and homemade guacamole.
+Serve salsa verde chicken stromboli as an appetizer with a side of salsa verde and homemade guacamole or serve it as an entree with a Mexican chopped salad.

 Storing and Using Leftovers

-Store leftover chicken stromboli in the refrigerator for three to four days.
+Store leftover chicken stromboli in the refrigerator for three to four days in an airtight container.

 Reheat the stromboli in the oven at 350 degrees F until it's heated through.